novalabiotech/novalabiotech.github.io/content/about/us.md

 ---
 title: About Us
 ---

-Novala Biotech Pvt Ltd is a pioneering initiative driven by a multidisciplinary team of professionals with a vision to develop In vitro Diagnostic (IVD) kits in Nepal.
+Novala Biotech Pvt.
+Ltd. is a pioneering initiative driven by a multidisciplinary team of professionals with a vision to develop In vitro Diagnostic (IVD) kits in Nepal.
 Our team comprises experienced health and research professionals from various disciplines, united in our commitment to advancing healthcare through innovation.

 With a focus on evidence-based healthcare, our goal at Novala Biotech is to contribute to the field of IVD by conducting cutting-edge research, manufacturing high-quality diagnostic kits, and promoting their widespread use.
 We recognize the significance of accurate and timely diagnostics in improving patient outcomes and enabling informed medical decisions.
 As an IVD research and manufacturing company, Novala Biotech collaborates closely with Shikhar Biotech Pvt Ltd to strengthen our national efforts in the field.
 By combining our expertise and resources, we aim to drive advancements in molecular biology and develop diagnostic solutions tailored to the needs of the local population.